-The specifics of spousal support vary greatly from one state to the next.
-Most states have multiple forms, and California is no different.
+The specifics of spousal support vary greatly from one state to the next, though most states have multiple forms, and California is no different.
 Two kinds of spousal support exist in the Golden State.
 Depending on the circumstances, the court may award temporary or permanent support.

 As the name implies, temporary spousal support provides financial support for a limited duration.
 The “temporary” designation comes into play as these payments are designed to ensure stability to the lower-earning spouse during the divorce process.

-Once the marriage is dissolved and permanent spousal support is awarded, these payments stop.
+Once the marriage is dissolved and permanent spousal support is either awarded or unnecessary, these payments generally stop.